tendermint/spec/rfc/006-semantic-versioning.md

 - Node RPC endpoints will remain compatible with existing external clients:
     - New endpoints may be added, but old endpoints may not be removed.
     - Old endpoints may be extended to add new request and response fields, but requests not using those fields must function as before the change.
 - Migrations should be automatic.
-Upgrading of one node can happen asynchronously with respect to other nodes (although agreement of a network-wide upgrade will happen synchronously via consensus).
+Upgrading of one node can happen asynchronously with respect to other nodes (although agreement of a network-wide upgrade must still occur synchronously via consensus).

 For the entire cycle of a **minor version** in Tendermint: